FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 1.rst

 .. image:: ../img/Advanced-Workshop/Module011.png

-**Important note:**  If the image above doesn’t look like the window on your screen, you may be accessing the “Lesson 1.gpkg” in the Self-Help training packages.
-Delete the old file and return to Step 3.
+**Important note:  If the image above does not look like the window on your screen, you may be accessing the “Lesson 1.gpkg” in the Self-Help training packages.
+Delete the old file and return to Step 3.**

-"C:\Users\Public\Documents\FLO-2D PRO Documentation\Example Projects\QGIS Tutorials\QGIS Lesson 1\Lesson 1.gpkg".
+C:\\Users\\Public\\Documents\\FLO-2D PRO Documentation\\Example Projects\\QGIS Tutorials\QGIS Lesson 1\\Lesson 1.gpkg

 2. Click OK and navigate to the export folder.
    Select the folder and export.